Angsuman Dutta

 Data ingestion can occur in batches or in real-time streams.
 Batch ingestion involves transferring large chunks of data at regular intervals.
 With streaming ingestion, data is continuously transferred into the system.
 Typically, real-time streaming ingestion delivers more timely data into the system faster than batch ingestion does.

-A typical data pipeline has six key layers:
+A typical data pipeline has six key data ingestion layers

 - Data ingestion: This layer accommodates either batched or streamed data from multiple sources.